shima3/hat/FORMAL.md

 ## Substitution

-The notation M[x:=N] indicates substitution of N for x in M if M and N are hat terms and x is a variable.
+The notation $M[x:=N]$ indicates substitution of N for x in M if M and N are hat terms and x is a variable.
 This is defined so that:
 - x[x:=N] = N
 - y[x:=N] = y if y is a variable different from x.